| Time |

 Speaker

-Management of Transgender Individuals: Psychiatrist PerspectivesThe psychiatrist plays a fundamental role in the care pathway for transgender and gender-diverse individuals, often providing supportive assessment and mental health care alongside the initiation of hormone therapy.
-This presentation outlines the key psychiatric considerations in managing this population, providing a complementary perspective to the endocrinologist's work within real-world, culturally specific service settings.
+This presentation outlines the key psychiatric considerations in providing holistic care for this population, offering a complementary perspective to the endocrinologist's work within culturally specific service settings.

-We will review the current diagnostic framework (ICD-11 Gender Incongruence) and the practical aspects of the pre-/peri- treatment psychiatric consultation.
-The focus will be on understanding gender incongruence and any dysphoria-related distress, supporting informed consent and shared decision-making, and identifying psychiatric comorbidities or psychosocial stressors that may benefit from parallel support during medical transition.
+We will review the current diagnostic framework (ICD-11 Gender Incongruence) and the practical aspects of the pre-/peri-treatment psychiatric consultation.
+The focus will be on understanding the individual’s unique gender journey and identifying co-occurring mental health conditions or psychosocial stressors that may benefit from concurrent support during medical transition.

-The session concludes by exploring how psychiatrists and endocrinologists can collaborate to support patients who face ongoing psychosocial stressors, ensuring a safe and sustainable transition process.
+The session concludes by exploring how psychiatrists and endocrinologists can collaborate to support patients who face these ongoing challenges, ensuring a safe and sustainable transition process.

 -